softfire-eu/softfire-eu.github.io/docs/nfv-tutorial-monitoring-vnf.md

 sudo service zabbix-agent restart echo "finished installing zabbix-agent!"
 ```
-This is the second script executed for configuring the zabbix-agent for the iperf-server and iperf-client VNFs.
 This script uses the values passed by the dependency to configure the zabbix-agent, e.g. the zabbix-server configuration parameters and floating IP address.

-The scripts needed to install zabbix-server are:
+The scripts below are needed to install zabbix-server:

 ###### Scripts/zabbix/install.sh
 ```sh